Best Baitcasting Rod 2018 (Buyer’s Guide)

 A baicasting setup is usually used when you need to cast heavier lures on heavier line than a traditional spinning outfit.
 That's not to say that a baitcasting rod and reel combo cannot throw smaller lures, they can but for that scenario a lightweight spinning rod is probably better.

 Baitcasting on freshwater lakes and rivers is usually used by bass, crappie, musky and walleye fishermen.
 For trout the majority of anglers will use spinning gear or if trolling on a lake they will use a rod and reel combo suited to trolling.
 A good bass rod may not just be a baitcasting rod.
 Each type of rod has a particular profile.
-So a good crankbait rod will have a different action to a good spinning rod etc.
+So a good crankbait rod,or a frog rod will have a different action to a good spinning rod etc.

 Baitcasting rods are generally longer in length than a spinning rod.
 The extra length allows you to get more power out of the rod as it acts as a bigger level.
 To get more power out you have to put more power in so and if you are casting with fairly large lures you will need to give it a bit more muscle to load the rod blank and get the power out of its natural spring.